SavvySpiro/Union-Info-Vis-Project/README.md

 List of Unions spreadsheet: https://docs.google.com/spreadsheets/d/1JQmKm9AMQQ_dfXc-oJeXsESaFfi3ZKCVUGivgnWx7Ro/edit?usp=sharing

+# Running the Code
+Visualization is a Dash web app, but currently just on localhost:8050 and not on an actual site.
+IF RUNNING FOR THE FIRST TIME: Run pdf_to_png.py first Run the app.py file and open http://localhost:8050/ in your web browser See requirements.txt for required libraries that may need to be installed.

 ## Final Project Requirements:
 - [ ] Must contain a form of color encoding
 - [ ] Must include brushing and linking